 How does the Razer BlackShark V2 sound?

-How is the microphone?
+How is the microphone on the BlackShark V2?

-Unfortunately, the Razer BlackShark V2’s microphone can’t match its fantastic audio output and isolation.
-Like most gaming headset microphones, there’s a steep de-emphasis in the bass and mid range here, as well as a slight over-emphasis in the high range.
+Unfortunately, the Razer BlackShark V2’s microphone can’t match its audio output and isolation.
+Like most gaming headset microphones, there’s a steep under-emphasis in the bass and mid range here, as well as a slight boost in the high range.
 This means sibilant sounds (F, S, and SH sounds) will come through more clearly, but people with deeper voices will sound a little distorted.

 This is a cardioid microphone, which means points at your mouth and doesn’t pick up sound much outside that area.
 Case in point: while recording this sample, Slack notifications pinged over my speakers multiple times.
-See if you can hear it:
+See if you can hear it.

 Should you buy the Razer BlackShark V2?

 The sub-$100 range for gaming headsets is pretty much the most competitive part of the whole market.
 It’s a space littered with very good and great options that pair accurate audio with lots of great features.
 Given all that, it’s pretty uncommon to feel comfortable unreservedly recommending a headset at around this price, unless we’re talking about the HyperX Cloud Alpha — frankly, this headset gives the Cloud Alpha a run for its money.